 Both items presented the participant with a vignette describing an instance of exploitation from leadership at CCM (e.g., “A manager at CCM is sick, and no one from management can fill in.
 John is asked to take over the manager's duties until they come back so things can continue moving smoothly”) before asking them to rate, on a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree), the degree to which they believed the leader’s behaviour was reasonable.
 Both items can be seen in full in appendix B.

+Expectations of Perfectionism.
+Two items were then used to assess the degree to which participants supported employees of CCM being held standards of perfectionism.
+These were not significantly correlated (r = -.01, p = 0.92).
+As such they were also analyzed independently instead of being aggregated into an overall score.

+As with the items assessing exploitation justification and mistreatment justification, vignettes describing an instance of a leader at CCM exhibiting expectations of perfectionism towards employees were shown to participants.
+For example, the following vignette was presented in item 1 of the measure:

+John finds that every time he submits work, it is sent back for revisions.
+Even when his code works, it will be sent back and not considered organized or formatted well enough.
+John goes in to talk with his team lead and asks why his work is never good enough when it has always been acceptable at his previous places of work.
+John’s team lead tells him that the standard for employees is higher at CCM than at other companies.
+While he understands John’s frustration and thinks John is a great employee, he will need to raise his standards even more if he wants to fit in here.

+Next, participants were asked ton a 7-point Likert scale from "1" (strongly disagree) to "7" (strongly agree).
+Both items can be seen in full in appendix B.

 Mistreatment Justification.
-As with the previous two measures, the study contained two items measuring mistreatment justification which were significantly correlated (r = 0.33, p <.001) but analyzed independently due to the correlation only being of medium size.
+The last key outcome to be assessed was the degree to which participants justified observed instances of mistreatment from CCM’s leadership towards John.
+As with the items measuring exploitation justification, the study contained two items measuring mistreatment justification which were significantly correlated (r = 0.33, p <.001) but analyzed independently due to the correlation only being of medium size.

 Both items presented the participant with a vignette describing an instance of interpersonal mistreatment from leadership at CCM.
 Once such question is as follows: